DeepBhupatkar/NewsApp/README.md

 ## Usage

-- **Launch the App: Open the NewsFetch app on your iOS device.
+- **Launch the App**: Open the NewsFetch app on your iOS device.
-- **Select Country: Use the country selection feature to filter news according to your location.
+- **Select Country**: Use the country selection feature to filter news according to your location.
-- **View News Feed: Browse through the latest news articles displayed in the feed.
+- **View News Feed**: Browse through the latest news articles displayed in the feed.
-- **Read Full Articles: Click on any news article to be redirected to the original source and read the full article.
+- **Read Full Articles**: Click on any news article to be redirected to the original source and read the full article.
-- **Refresh Feed: Pull down to refresh the news feed and get the latest articles.
+- **Refresh Feed**: Pull down to refresh the news feed and get the latest articles.

-##Contributing
+## Contributing

 We welcome contributions to enhance the NewsFetch app.